sudostake/sudostake_contracts_near/README.md

    chmod +x scripts/vault_test.sh   # first run only ./scripts/vault_test.sh
    ```
-   The script rebuilds `vault_res/vault.wasm` via `cargo near build non-reproducible-wasm --features integration-test`.
+   The script rebuilds `vault_res/vault.wasm` via `cargo near build non-reproducible-wasm --features integration-test` and refreshes `res/` with the pinned third-party Wasm.
 If your default toolchain is Rust 1.87+, it automatically falls back to Rust 1.86 (installed in Step&nbsp;1).
 Because `cargo near` generates ABI metadata by default, ensure any structs returned from view methods derive `schemars::JsonSchema`.
 Export `RUST_TEST_THREADS=1` if you prefer to run the tests single-threaded.
 3. Focus on a single vault test once `vault_res/vault.wasm` is up to date:
    ```bash
    RUST_TEST_THREADS=1 cargo test -p vault --release --features integration-test delegate_tests